jeremytai/offtheback.in/content/post/2022/moelln_01/index.md

 {{< gallery folder="gallery" title="" >}}

-*Non-commerical usage of the photos in the gallery above are provided pending there is my copyright and a link to [Off the Back](https://www.offtheback.in).
-[Contact](https://www.offtheback.in/contact) me to remove the watermark in the middle.
+*Non-commerical use of the photos in the gallery above are provided pending there is my copyright and a link to [Off the Back](https://www.offtheback.in).
+For commercial use [contact](https://www.offtheback.in/contact) me.*

 | #01 Mölln | Pirate Bikes |
 | ----------- | ----------- |